thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 period of the year, consistently with the results reported for China by Wang et al. (2021).
 Note that SZAs less than $25^{\circ}$ can only occur during the warm period of the year around noon when clear skies are more frequent.
-The increasing of the trend with SZA is likely caused by the increased attenuation of SDR with SZA.
+The increasing trend with SZA is likely caused by the increased attenuation of SDR with SZA.
 The effect is larger when aerosol and/or cloud layers are optically thicker, therefore, decreases in aerosol and clouds through the study period will result in larger